Maneye Manthralaya

 Maneye Manthralaya is a 1986 Indian Kannada film, directed by H. R. Bhargava and produced by Anuradha Singh, Dushyanth Singh and Amritha Singh.
 The film stars Anant Nag, Bharathi, Jai Jagadish and Mukhyamantri Chandru in the lead roles.
-The film has musical score by M. Ranga Rao.
-It's a remake of Hindi film Ghar Dwaar.
+It is a remake of Hindi film Ghar Dwaar.
+The film had music by M. Ranga Rao who also composed for the Tamil version Kudumbam Oru Kovil (1987).